Goldfish (cracker)

-Goldfish are fish-shaped crackers with a small imprint of an eye and a smile manufactured by Pepperidge Farm, which is a division of the Campbell Soup Company.
-The brand's current marketing and product packaging incorporate this feature of the product: "The Snack That Smiles Back!
-Goldfish!", reinforced by Finn, the smiling mascot with sunglasses.
+Goldfish is a brand of fish-shaped crackers with a small imprint of an eye and a smile manufactured by Pepperidge Farm, which is a division of the Campbell Soup Company.
+The brand's current marketing and product packaging incorporate this feature of the product: "The snack that smiles back!
+Goldfish!", reinforced by Finn, the smiling goldfish mascot with sunglasses.
 The product is marketed as a "baked snack cracker" on the label with various flavors and varieties.